 Reported fatalities for the Day of Mourning

-The National Day of Mourning occurs annually on April 28, to honour those who have died, been injured or suffered an illness in a workplace.
-The Day of Mourning was enshrined in national legislation by an act of parliament on February 1, 1991.
+The National Day of Mourning is on April 28, to remember those who have lost their lives to work-related injury or illness.
+The Day of Mourning was recognized in national legislation by an act of parliament on February 1, 1991.

-Each year on the Day of Mourning, the WSIB and the Ministry of Labour report fatalities that occurred in Ontario workplaces.
-The Day of Mourning fatality statistic is a province-wide fatality number and includes all workplaces in Ontario, not just those covered by the WSIB.
-The number is fully reconciled with the WSIB, the Ministry of Labour and the Chief Prevention Office.
-In 2017, there were 227 individuals who died from a work-related injury or illness in Ontario.
+Every year on the Day of Mourning, the WSIB together with the Ministry of Labour reports on fatalities in Ontario workplaces.
+The Day of Mourning fatality statistic includes all workplaces in Ontario and not just those covered by the WSIB.
+The number is verified by the WSIB, the Ministry of Labour and the Chief Prevention Office.
+In 2018, there were 228 people who died from a work-related injury or illness in Ontario.

-It is important to note that the different methodologies used for reporting fatalities for various purposes can result in different statistics being reported.
-The following describes why WSIB fatality statistics differ from the Day of Mourning statistics.
+There are different methods used for reporting fatalities for various purposes which is why different statistics are reported.
+The WSIB fatality statistics are different from the Day of Mourning statistics.

-The WSIB traumatic and occupational disease fatality statistics only include those workplaces covered by the WSIB under the Workplace Safety and Insurance Act.
-They include traumatic fatalities that occurred in the year specified as well as occupational disease fatalities for which entitlement was granted in the previous year, although the fatality may have occurred years earlier.
-Workers who passed away while in receiving 100 per cent permanent disability benefits granted under a pre-1990 legislative framework are not included.
-The WSIB recognizes these individuals were employed in an Ontario workplace, suffered from a permanent disability, and have since passed away.
-The WSIB is unable to confirm these deaths as being related to the original injury or illness, and therefore they are not included in our annual fatality reporting.
+The WSIB’s traumatic and occupational disease fatality statistics only include workplaces covered by the WSIB under the Workplace Safety and Insurance Act.
+They include traumatic fatalities that happened in a specific year as well as occupational disease fatalities that were allowed in the prior year, even though the death may have happened years earlier.
+People who died while receiving 100 per cent permanent disability benefits under pre-1990 legislation are not included.
+We recognize these people were employed in an Ontario workplace, had a permanent disability, and have since passed away.
+Since we could not confirm these deaths were related to the original injury or illness, they are not included in our annual fatality reporting.